8 Aug 2022

 Employees often list their employment with a company on their social media profiles.
 While there is nothing wrong with this, anything they do through their social media profiles will reflect on the company.
 Companies, therefore, need to monitor and regulate employees’ behaviour on social media platforms by implementing a social media policy.

 A social media policy lays down rules that employees must follow when using social media.
 Usually, these rules apply in circumstances where the employee posts about personal matters as well as that of the company with their profile.

 Using the company brands

 Trade secrets and confidential information

-Photos and videos taken in the workplace
+Photos and videos were taken in the workplace

-You can find DocPro’s template disciplinary procedure here: https://docpro.com/doc1882/disciplinary-policy-employer-employee
+You can find DocPro’s template disciplinary procedure here: https://docpro.com/doc1882/disciplinary-policy-employer-employee.

 Please note that this is a general summary of the position under common law and does not constitute legal advice.
 As the laws of each jurisdiction may be different, you may wish to consult your lawyer.